 While unlikely, it’s still possible to get certain infections by giving someone a hand job.
 Here are some factors that can make transmission more likely:

-• Exposure to semen: coming into contact with infected bodily fluids can increase your risk of getting an infection
+• Exposure to semen: Coming into contact with infected bodily fluids can increase your risk of getting an infection

-• Open cuts or sores: if you have open cuts or sores on your hand, you are more likely to get infected since the skin cannot sufficiently protect you from the viruses, bacteria, and parasites that cause STIs.
+• Open cuts or sores: If you have open cuts or sores on your hand, you are more likely to get infected since the skin cannot sufficiently protect you from the viruses, bacteria, and parasites that cause STIs.

-• Use of bodily fluids as a lubricant: if saliva or vaginal secretions are used as a lubricant, the transmission of certain infections is more likely.
+• Use of bodily fluids as a lubricant: If saliva or vaginal secretions are used as a lubricant, the transmission of certain infections is more likely.

 Final thoughts